 Dating from the ninth century, this is a one of the four surviving High Crosses of Kells.
 It was originally located at Cross Street, and known as the “Cross of the Gate” of the monastery.
 It is a Termon Cross, meaning that once inside the boundary of the monastic area, a fugitive could claim Sanctuary.
 The crosses were used primarily for religious instruction.
 Carved on the faces of the crosses are scenes from the Old and New Testaments.
 These scenes may originally have been coloured.
 The damage to the cross is attributed to the seventeenth century army of Oliver Cromwell.
 The base bears an inscription “This cross was erected at the charge of Robert Balfe of Callierstown, being sovereign of the corporation of Kells, anno domini 1688”.
 Local tradition has it that it was used for hanging Croppies after the 1798 rebellion.

-Situated on the pale, Kells has always been an important defensive stronghold.
+Situated on the edge of the Pale (the region under English control in the medieval period), Kells has always been an important defensive stronghold.
 The dissolution of the monasteries by Henry VIII was a big blow to the town and almost destroyed the once important ecclesiastical settlement.
 In 1654, as part of the Cromwellian re-distribution of land, the town of Kells was given to Colonel Richard Stephens.
 Like many who benefited from grants of land, he decided to sell up and return to England.
 Thomas Taylor, a surveyor from Sussex came to Ireland with Sir William Petty as his assistant in drawing up the Down Survey.
 He seized the opportunity and purchased the unwanted lands.

 The Taylor family was now an established landed family and quickly moved up the social spectrum.
 The family was elevated to the peerage in 1704 when Thomas Taylor took the title of Lord Headfort, an anglicised version of Ceanannus Mór, the Celtic name for Kells.
 Elevation through the peerage was rapid, ensuring that the Headfort family would be a dominant force in the locality for the next two centuries.